 - United Kingdom Independence Party (UKIP) – Led by Nigel Farage the party have not been in parliament before, but they caused an upset in Britain by winning the biggest share of votes in the 2014 European Election.
 UKIP wants students from the EU to pay the same student fee rates as international students.
 UKIP is calling for the most stringent curbs on immigration, but recognise that international students make “an important contribution to the UK” and wants to look into which institutions can take in students from overseas.

 - Scottish National Party (SNP) – Led by Nicola Sturgeon, The Scottish National Party has gained ground since 2010 – before that Scotland was traditionally dominated by support for Labour.
 The SNP also wish to “see the reintroduction of the post-study work visa so students who have been educated in Scotland can spend two years working here after their studies and can contribute to growing our economy

 Dutch and British degree for Master Students at Wittenborg

-Wittenborg University currently offers three Master of Science awards, joint-taught British degrees, in Hospitality Management, Tourism and International Event Management.
+WUAS currently offers three Master of Science awards, joint-taught British degrees, in Hospitality Management, Tourism and International Event Management.
 The programmes last for one year and are fully delivered in the Netherlands at the Apeldoorn Campus.
-Modules are all jointly taught by lecturers from Wittenborg University and the University of Brighton, using the same British curriculum and standards.
-Successful students are awarded a UK MSc degree and a Wittenborg University PGDip.
+Modules are all jointly taught by lecturers from WUAS and the University of Brighton, using the same British curriculum and standards.
+Successful students are awarded a UK MSc degree and a WUAS PGDip.